Southern Baptists vote to probe leaders’ sex abuse response

 “We believe the Executive Committee does not have the ability to handle this task force and investigation alone,” Bush said.

-Opposing the measure, one delegate from Idaho argued that under biblical principles, local congregations alone should handle abuse cases: “The Holy Spirit does not need the Southern Baptist Convention to be judge and jury in these matters.”

-Before the vote, critics had said the Executive Committee couldn’t oversee the Guidepost probe because it would be a conflict of interest.
+Before the vote, critics said it would be a conflict of interest for the Executive Committee to oversee a probe of itself.

 Abuse survivors “brought their cases to (SBC authorities) only to feel that they were brushed off, disregarded and turned away,” Gaines said.
 “These are not the kind of allegations we can sweep under the rug.”

-A separate proposal for an outside audit of the SBC’s handling of the abuse issue was referred to the denomination’s policy arm, the Ethics and Religious Liberty Commission, and the commission’s acting president said the agency’s trustees will consider it.
+A separate proposal for an outside audit of the SBC’s handling of the abuse issue was referred to the denomination’s policy arm, the Ethics and Religious Liberty Commission, and the commission’s acting president said agency trustees will consider it.

 “We want to do everything in our power to serve Southern Baptists in the effort to make churches safe from abuse,” Daniel Patterson said in a statement.